Unique Carrollian manifolds emerging from Einstein spacetimes

 \section{Shear-free Null hypersurface structures as Carrollian manifolds}

 For $\mathcal{N}$ an NHS embedded in a shear-free Einstein spacetime, there is automatically a degenerate metric, ${\bf h} = 2 \bcm \bar{\bcm}$.
-Following from Proposition \ref{Prop:NEHCarroll} and \ref{Prop:NotNEHCarroll}, where the coframe basis has been determined invariantly, we may view $\bck$ as an Ehresmann connection.
+Following from Proposition \ref{Prop:NEHCarroll} and \ref{Prop:NotNEHCarroll}, where the coframe basis and connection have been determined for all possible shear-free null hypersurfaces, we may view $\bck$ as an Ehresmann connection.
 Then, by computing the dual of the coframe, $(\bm, \bar{\bm}, \bk)$, we may recover a vector-field that exists in the tangent space of $\mathcal{N}$ that we use as the fundamental vector field:

 \beq \eeq